The Morse-Smale Property of the Thurston Spine: Definitions and conventions

 \textbf{Length functions.} Length functions generalise the notion of the length of a curve.
-A curve $c$ on $\mathcal{S}_{g}$ determines an analytic function $L(c):\mathcal{T}_{g}\rightarrow \mathbb{R}^{+}$ whose value at a point $x$ is equal to the length of the geodesic representative of $c$ at $x$.
-For an ordered set of curves $C=(c_{1}, \ldots, c_{k})$ and a corresponding set of real, positive weights $A=(a_{1}, \ldots, a_{k})$, the length function $L(A,C):\mathcal{T}_{g}\rightarrow \mathbb{R}^{+}$ is the analytic function given by
+A~curve~$c$ on $\mathcal{S}_{g}$ determines an analytic function $L(c)\colon\mathcal{T}_{g}\rightarrow \mathbb{R}_{+}$ whose value at a point $x$ is equal to the length of the geodesic representative of $c$ at $x$.
+For an ordered set of curves~${C=(c_{1}, \dots, c_{k})}$ and a~corresponding set of real, positive weights $A=(a_{1}, \dots, a_{k})$, the length function $L(A,C)\colon\allowbreak {\mathcal{T}_{g}\rightarrow \mathbb{R}_{+}}$ is the analytic function given by

 When all the weights in $A$ are equal to 1, the map $L(A,C)$ from $\mathcal{T}_{g}$ to $\mathbb{R}^{C}$ will be written $L(C)$ or $L(c)$ when $C=\{c\}$.
-Length functions are so useful because they satisfy many convexity properties, as shown in \cite{Wolpert} for the Weil-Petersson metric, in \cite{Kerckhoff} for earthquake paths and \cite{Bestvina} for Fenchel-Nielsen coordinates.\\
+Length functions are so useful because they satisfy many convexity properties, as shown in \cite{Wolpert} for the Weil--Petersson metric, in \cite{Kerckhoff} for earthquake paths and \cite{Bestvina} for Fenchel--Nielsen coordinates.

-The \textit{sublevel set} of $L(c)$ is the set of all points of $\mathcal{T}_{g}$ for which $L(c)$ is less than or equal the constant $l \in \mathbb{R}^{+}$, and will be denoted by $L(c)_{\leq l}$.
-The boundary of $L(c)_{\leq l}$ is then the level set $L(c)^{-1}(l)$.
-Similarly, the superlevel set $\{x\in \mathcal{T}_{g}\ |\ L(c)(x)\geq l\}$ will be denoted by $L(c)_{\geq l}$.\\
+The \textit{sublevel set} of $L(c)$ is the set of all points of $\mathcal{T}_{g}$ for which $L(c)$ is less than or equal the constant $l \in \mathbb{R}_{+}$, and will be denoted by $L(c)_{\leq l}$.
+The boundary of $L(c)_{\leq l}$ is then the level set~$L(c)^{-1}(l)$.
+Similarly, the superlevel set $\{x\in \mathcal{T}_{g} \mid L(c)(x)\geq l\}$ will be denoted by $L(c)_{\geq l}$.

-The lengths of elements of $\mathcal{C}$ is known to satisfy a property that will be referred to as local finiteness.
+\textbf{Local finiteness.} The lengths of elements of $\mathcal{C}$ is known to satisfy a property that will be referred to as local finiteness.
 It can be proven from the collar lemma that for any $x\in \mathcal{T}_{g}$, the set of curves of length within $\epsilon$ of $f_{\mathrm{sys}}(x)$ is finite.
-Consequently, there is a neighbourhood of $x\in \mathcal{T}_{g}$ in which the systoles are contained in the set of curves that are realised as systoles at $x$.
+Consequently, there is a neighbourhood of~${x\in \mathcal{T}_{g}}$ in which the systoles are contained in the set of curves that are realised as systoles at~$x$.